Last Update: 8th June 2018

 • Bank Credentials means your Bank account username and password.

-• End User Terms means the Proviso End User Terms available at PROVISO END USER TERMS.
+• End User Terms means the illion Open Data Solutions End User Terms available at ILLION END USER TERMS.

-• Personal Information means personal information (as defined in the relevant Privacy Laws) that you provide to Proviso or authorise Proviso to collect.
+• Personal Information means personal information (as defined in the relevant Privacy Laws) that you provide to illion Open Data Solutions or authorise illion Open Data Solutions to collect.

 • Privacy Laws means the Privacy Act 1988 (Cth) when the Territory is Australia, and the Privacy Act 1993 (NZ) when the Territory is New Zealand, and any other applicable privacy laws, including any determination, code or guideline issued under those laws in the relevant Territory.